vs_cluster_subseq clusters FASTA sequences from a given

 (Optional).
 A character string specifying the name of the FASTA output file for the cluster centroid sequences.
 If

-(default), no output is written to a file and the centroid sequences are returned as a FASTA object.
+NULL(default), no output is written to a file and the centroid sequences are returned as a FASTA object.
 See Details.- strand

 (Optional).
 Specifies which strand to consider when comparing sequences.
 Can be either